 - Articles intended to affect the structure or any function of the body of man or other animals

-5.1 General New drug discovery and development is prolonged process that requires high capital investments.
+New drug discovery and development is a prolonged process that requires high capital investments.
 New drug development begins with drug discovery, synthesis and screening process.
-The screening process usually will be supported by software and may include thousands of chemical and biological compounds that will be screened on in-vitro and other models that will supply “go” / “no-go” indications.
-The screening process can include synthetic or natural compounds, existing drugs or investigational drugs that failed in various clinical stages and that may be found suitable for other Pharmacological indications.
-At the end of the drug candidates screening process, the lead candidates are being chosen based on bioinformatics and statistical techniques and models for further research.
+The screening process usually will be supported by software and may include thousands of chemical and biological compounds that will be screened on in vitro and other models that will enable “go”/”no-go” decisions.
+The screening process can include synthetic or natural compounds, existing drugs or investigational drugs that failed in various clinical stages but which might be suitable for other therapeutic indications.
+At the end of the drug candidate screening process, the lead candidates are chosen for further research, based on bioinformatics, statistical techniques and additional models.

-After several drug candidates are discovered, a study on the chemical/biological/physical and other relevant properties of the investigational drug product is conducted.
+After several drug candidates are discovered, a study of their chemical/biological/physical and other relevant properties of the investigational drug product is conducted.
 Moreover, investigational drug product synthesis and purification methods should be developed.
-Drug candidates are being tested and screened usually using in-vitro models.
-After in-vitro models testing, potential drug candidates are being tested using in-vivo models (pre-clinical stage) using experimental animals studies (short terms and long term studies) for discovering new investigational drug product efficacy and adverse effects (safety).
-In short term animal studies, the researcher will collect data regarding investigational drug product absorption, metabolism, extraction and short term toxicity (“ADME” / “Tox study”).
-Long term animal studies will analyze single and repeated dose effect on reproductive toxicity, teratogenicity, carcinogenicity and geno-toxicity (mutations), immune-toxicity, local tolerance and environmental effects of the investigational drug product usually in to different animal species.
+Drug candidates are usually tested and screened using in vitro models.
+After in vitro model testing, potential drug candidates are tested again using in vivo models (pre-clinical stage) for short- and long-term experimental animal studies , in order to evaluate the new investigational drug product efficacy and adverse effects (safety).
+In short-term animal studies, the researcher will collect data regarding the investigational drug product absorption, metabolism, extraction and short term toxicity (“ADME” and “Tox” studies).
+Long-term animal model studies analyze single- and repeat-dose effects on reproductive toxicity, carcinogenicity, carcinogenicity and geno-toxicity (mutations or mutagenicity), immunotoxicity, local tolerance and environmental effects of the investigational drug product in different animal species.

-The FDA will not be involved at these stages but may review the new drug development stages retrospectively as part of the new investigational drug clinical stage, usually focused on the pre-clinical drug safety results.
-After the Pharmacodynamic (desired and non-desired effects) and toxicity profiles of the investigational drug product data are received, the clinical stage can be initiated.
-At the end of the pre-clinical stage, the sponsor can arrange a meeting with the FDA, and then send documents and questions for the clinical stage of the investigational drug product.
-5.4 Quality Assurance (QA) function as part of drug development in a company is responsible for assuring the development process stages are being conducted in compliance with the regulatory standards required at the various development stages.
-Quality Assurance function should cover quality issues related to utilities, equipment, personnel, analytical methods, stability studies, procedures, records, monitoring, inspection and control, qualifications and others.
+FDA is not involved at the pre-clinical stages, but may retrospectively review the new drug development stages as part of the new investigational drug clinical stage, and usually focus on the pre-clinical drug safety results.
+After the pharmacodynamic (desired and non-desired effects) and toxicity profiles of the investigational drug product data are received, the clinical stage can be initiated.
+At the end of the pre-clinical stage, the sponsor can arrange a meeting with FDA, and then send documents and questions for the clinical stage of the investigational drug product.